Skip to content

 Families destroyed

-Leodus Johnson was once a happy-go-lucky man who worked at a clothing factory and supported his family.
+Leodus Jones was once a happy-go-lucky man who worked at a clothing factory and supported his family.
 And Jones-Alston was daddy’s girl, sitting daily on the steps of her North Philadelphia apartment, awaiting his arrival from work for a ride on his shoulders.

 But the factory shuttered in the ’60s.
-Johnson was laid off and, after a desperate but failed attempt to make money, he found himself at Holmesburg for receiving stolen goods.
+Jones was laid off and, after a desperate but failed attempt to make money, he found himself at Holmesburg for receiving stolen goods.
 It was his first prison stay, but it wouldn’t be his last.

 Wanting to make bail, he did what about 90% of those incarcerated at Holmesburg did: He signed up for Kligman’s experiments.
 “My mother begged him not to, but he wouldn’t listen,” said Jones-Alston.

 “I was in prison with a low bail.
 I couldn’t afford the monies to pay for bail.
 I knew that I wasn’t guilty of what I was being held for.
 I was being coerced to plea bargain.
-So, I thought, if I can get out of this, get me enough money to get a lawyer, I can beat this,” Johnson said in a 1999 interview.
+So, I thought, if I can get out of this, get me enough money to get a lawyer, I can beat this,” Jones said in a 1999 interview.
 He died in 2018.

-Like Rice, Johnson changed after the testing.
+Like Rice, Jones changed after the testing.

 Jones-Alston said she was about 5 years old when she experienced her first glimpse of the white scars on her father’s back.
 The sight left her shaken, thinking her father’s disfigurement and increasingly erratic behavior was evidence that he had become a monster.
 Eventually her father’s violent eruptions destroyed the family.
 At the time no one understood what was wrong, but Jones-Alston said her father’s spiraling mental health also started her own downward path.